MakPr016/Adobe-Round-2---1b/README.md

-# Adobe Hackathon - PDF Intelligence Engine
+# Adobe Hackathon - Persona-Driven Document Intelligence

 This project is a solution for the Adobe "Connecting the Dots" Hackathon, Round 1B: Persona-Driven Document Intelligence.